EighteenZi/rocksdb_wiki/Terminology.md

 **PlainTable**: An alternative format of SST file format, optimized for ramfs.
 See https://github.com/facebook/rocksdb/wiki/PlainTable-Format

 **forward iterator / tailing iterator**: A special iterator option that optimizes for very specific use cases.
 See https://github.com/facebook/rocksdb/wiki/Tailing-Iterator

+**single delete**: a special delete operation which only works when users never update an existing key: https://github.com/facebook/rocksdb/wiki/Single-Delete